rinermdhn/Sentiment-Analysis-KAI-Access/README.md

 The dataset comprises **2,000 reviews** scraped from Google Play Store using `google_play_scraper`.
 Sentiment labels (positive or negative) were manually assigned based on the corresponding rating scores.

 ### Data Preprocessing
-1. **Case-folding**: Converted all characters in the reviews to lowercase.
+1. **Case-folding**: Converting all characters in the reviews to lowercase.
-2. **Data Cleaning**: Removed emojis, hashtags, numbers, punctuation, repeated words, and excessive whitespace.
+2. **Data Cleaning**: Removing emojis, hashtags, numbers, punctuation, repeated words, and excessive whitespace.
-3. **Tokenizing**: Split the review into tokens.
+3. **Tokenizing**: Splitting the review into tokens.
-4. **Filtering**: Removed stopwords to retain only meaningful terms.
+4. **Filtering**: Removing stopwords to retain only meaningful terms.
-5. **Stemming**: Reduced inflected or derived words to their root form.
+5. **Stemming**: Reducing inflected or derived words to their root form.

 ### Sentiment Analysis
 - **Modelling**: Random Forest and Naive Bayes.